Frequently Asked Questions (FAQs)

 - Community Contacts from our selected areas

 Why have you selected these communities and not others that were also greatly impacted by the fires?

 The communities we have chosen were selected to represent a range of different characteristics such as community size, distance from Melbourne, level of fire impact and varying demographics.
-Due to limited resources, we are not able to conduct the research in all the communities that experienced that awful time.
-Additionally, an important focus of our study is the link between social connectedness and recovery, therefore part of our survey concerns social networks and looking at which organisations and people in a community provide others with emotional support and who or what hinders support.
+Due to limited resources, we are not able to conduct the research in all the communities that experienced the Victorian 2009 Bushfires.
+An important focus of our study is the link between social connections and recovery, therefore part of our survey collects information on social networks and involvement within organisations.
 For analyses of social network data to produce valid results we need to contain the sample within fairly tight geographical boundaries, rather than spread the research broadly across the entire affected Victorian population.
-Even though not all affected communities are participating directly in the research, the findings will be relevant, and we hope useful, for all communities who are still in the process of recovery from the fires or in fire risk areas.
+Even though not all affected communities are participating directly in the research, the findings will be relevant, and we hope useful, for all communities who are still in the process of recovery from the fires or live in fire risk areas.